BlakeRain/blakerain.com/content/blog/my-favorite-books/index.md

     cover="cover-ensh.jpg"
     year="2025"
     url="https://bookshop.org/p/books/enshittification-why-everything-suddenly-got-worse-and-what-to-do-about-it-cory-doctorow/d3f8483b158906ce" >}}
-Enshittification: It’s not just you—the internet sucks now.
+Enshittification: It’s not just you — the internet sucks now.
 It’s been enshittified.
 That was no accident, and it’s not gonna fix itself.
 Here’s how we’ll disenshittify it so we can have a new, good internet.
 {{< /book >}}